a-sit-plus/warden-supreme/docs/docs/bg/primer.md

 !!! warning inline end "Performance Impact"
     * **iOS** requires live communication with Apple’s App Attest servers each time an attestation is generated.
 If network conditions are poor, this round-trip can add noticeable latency.
-    * **Android** produces the attestation statement entirely offline; only your backend needs to fetch Google’s public revocation list asynchronously.
+    * **Android** produces the attestation statement entirely offline; only your back-end needs to fetch Google’s public revocation list asynchronously.
 Therefore, attestation adds virtually **no runtime performance impact** for the user.

 **Platform Differences** (high level):